4d/go-mobile/docs/tutorials/data-formatter/create-kotlin-formatter.md

 > **OBJECTIVES**
 >
-> Create your first Kotlin data formatters.
+> Create your first Kotlin formatters.

 A formatter can be composed of both Kotlin and [Swift](create-swift-formatter.md) code.